Snape Castle Chapel

 HERITAGE HIGHLIGHTS: Pre-Reformation domestic chapel with crumbling Verrio ceiling.

 The large east window above the altar has stained glass by the London firm of Clayton and Bell.
 Even more impressive is the reredos, beautifully carved with Biblical scenes.
+The date 1725 is carved on the centre panel.
 The reredos was purchased by the Millbank family of Thorp Perrow from a collection of European church carving collected at Scarisbrick Hall in Southport.

 The chapel was purchased by the Diocese of Ripon and Leeds in 1926 as a chapel of ease for the church of St Michael at Well.
 Regular services are still held here and visitors are welcome every day.
 Snape Castle Chapel is an excellent example of a Pre-Reformation private chapel.